 You will also have access to wide variety of our services.
 Including our extensive library, technical support.
 A version of Microsoft Office 365 is available for free.
 SDU Business are also available to give entrepreneurial advice or to connect you with local enterprises.
 For more information on what will be made available to you, visit our pages for campus guide.

-All International students are offered free Danish lessons when they arrive.
-Have a look on the laerdansk website for more information.
+All international students are offered Danish lessons when they arrive.
+Have a look at the laerdansk website for more information.